Inferring the immune response from repertoire sequencing: Methods

 \subsection{Inferring the differential expression prior}

-To learn the parameters of $\rho(s)$, we performed a grid search, refined by an iterative, gradient-based search to obtain the maximum likelihood.
+To learn the parameters of $\rho(s)$, we performed a grid search, refined by an iterative, gradient-based search to obtain the maximum likelihood. {\ch We tested different forms of prior shown in \cref{tab:prior}}.

-In a more formal approach, here we employ expectation maximization (EM) to obtain the optimal parameter estimates from the data by calculating the expected log likelihood over the posterior and then maximizing with respect to the parameters.
+For a more formal approach, expectation maximization (EM) can be employed when tractable.
+Here in a simple setting, we demonstrate this approach of obtaining the optimal parameter estimates from the data by calculating the expected log likelihood over the posterior and then maximizing with respect to the parameters.
 In practice, we first perform the latter analytically and then evaluate the former numerically.
 We choose a symmetric exponential as a tractable prior for this purpose:

 with $\bar{s}>0$, and no shift, $s_0=0$.
 The expected value of the log likelihood function, often called the Q-function in EM literature, is

 where $\bar{s}'$ is the current estimate.
 Maximizing $Q$ with respect to $\bar{s}$ is relatively simple since $\bar{s}$ appears only in $\rho_{\rm exp}(s|\bar{s})$ which is a factor in $P(n,n^{\prime},s|\bar{s})$.
 For each $s$,